-This ruby-hued fruit is deliciously sweet and nutrient-dense, making them a great addition to smoothies, yogurt parfaits and homemade baked goods.
+This ruby-hued fruit is deliciously sweet and nutrient-dense, making it a great addition to smoothies, yogurt parfaits and homemade baked goods.

 Strawberries are packed with vitamin C and contain 3 grams of fiber per cup, Largeman-Roth says.
 "They also contain folate for a healthy pregnancy, as well as the electrolyte potassium for muscle contractions and a healthy heart," she says.

-There's no better way to glorify your greens than adding some kale to your mix.
-The king of greens is packed with beta-carotene, lutein and zeaxanthin, Largeman-Roth says.
-"It's also high in vitamin K, which is essential for blood clotting," Largeman-Roth says.
-Studies show that vitamin K is also essential for cognitive and bone health, she adds.
+These greens are packed with beta-carotene, lutein and zeaxanthin, Largeman-Roth says.
+"They're also high in vitamin K, which is essential for blood clotting," Largeman-Roth says.

 Much like nectarines, these stone fruits are good sources of potentially disease-fighting compounds, including quercetin, catechins, anthocyanins and chlorogenic acid, that work to prevent metabolic syndrome, Largeman-Roth says.

 Crisp and juicy, pears contain a wealth of nutrients, including vitamins C and K, potassium, copper and manganese.
-They are also a fiber powerhouse—a medium fruit contains 5.5 grams of fiber, which help you feel full and support healthy digestion, Largeman-Roth says.
+A medium fruit contains 5.5 grams of fiber, which help you feel full and support healthy digestion, Largeman-Roth says.

 If you want to infuse some vibrance to your salads, fresh tomatoes not only add juicy flavor but they supply fiber and the antioxidant lycopene.
 Lycopene has been associated with a lower risk of certain types of cancer, including prostate, lung and stomach, Largeman-Roth says.